 - UMSL: Carol Sholy, Marie Mora, Theresa Thiel and Chris Spilling

-How do I manage what is viewable on the public facing University of Missouri Faculty Scholars web page and Faculty Insights?
+How do I manage what is viewable on the public facing University of Missouri Faculty Scholars web page and Faculty Insight?

 The Display column allows the user to choose how and whether the item should be displayed.
 The options are: Public, Private and Internal.
 The default view for all activities is “Public”.
 The Public setting means that the activity will be available to all Faculty Insight users and visible on any external pages being populated by this content.
 Changing the display setting to Internal limits that item’s visibility to just institutional Faculty Insight users.
 Changing the display setting to Private means that only the faculty themselves will be able to see the activity.